OpenBangla/OpenBangla-Keyboard/README.md

 * Layout Viewer

 ## Installing
-> If you had installed OpenBangla Keyboard 1.2.0 or earlier version, please uninstall it first.
+> If you had installed OpenBangla Keyboard's earlier version, please uninstall it first.
-> Make sure you have a working internet connection.
+> Make sure you have a **working internet connection**.
 Your package manager might need to download dependencies when installing.

 ## Simple Install